dnum-mi/bibliotheque-numerique/docs/Server/dossier-listing/README.md

 - **JOIN** `dossiers` with `fields`.
 - **GROUP BY** the `d.id` column.
 - For each distinct `"sourceId"`, use the `ARRAY_AGG` function and `FILTER` clause to create arrays of corresponding field values.
+- Select `"stringValue"` or `"numberValue"` or `"dateValue"` based on the type for each ID.
+We did a first simple query to find thoses types.

 ##### 3. **Main Query**